Entanglement, subsystem particle numbers and topology in free fermion systems: Introduction

 \section{Introduction}

 Topological phases of matter are usually distinguished by using some global topological properties, such as topological invariants and topologically protected gapless edge modes, rather than certain local order parameters.
-The integer quantum Hall effect~\cite{iqhe}, fractional quantum Hall effect~\cite{fqhe}, and band Chern insulators~\cite{ci} can be characterized by Chern numbers or Berry phases~\cite{tknn}.
+The integer quantum Hall effect~\cite{iqhe}, fractional quantum Hall effect~\cite{fqhe}, and band Chern insulators~\cite{ci} can be characterized by Chern numbers or Berry phases~\cite{tknn,tknn1}.
 The quantum spin Hall (QSH) effect~\cite{qshe1,qshe2} and the three-dimensional topological insulators~\cite{3d1,3d2} are characterized by the $Z_{2}$ invariant~\cite{z2} or spin Chern number~\cite{spinch1,spinch2}.
-Recently, quantum entanglement~\cite{entangle1}, which reveals the phase information of the quantum-mechanical ground-state wavefunction, has been used as a tool to characterize the topological phases.
-As shown by Levin and Wen~\cite{wen} and also by Kitaev and Preskill~\cite{kitaev}, the existence of topological entanglement entropy in a fully gapped system, such as fractional quantum Hall and the gapped integer spin systems~\cite{teefqh,teeqsl}, indicates existence of long-range quantum entanglement (topological order~\cite{toporder} in equivalent parlance).
-Another important progress is the demonstration that the entanglement spectrum (ES)~\cite{es1} reveals the gapless edge spectrum for fractional quantum Hall systems, Chern insulators, and topological insulators~\cite{es1,es2,es3}.
+In recent years, quantum entanglement~\cite{entangle1}, which reveals the phase information of the quantum-mechanical ground-state wavefunction, has been used as a tool to characterize the topological phases.
+As shown by Levin and Wen~\cite{wen} and also by Kitaev and Preskill~\cite{kitaev}, the existence of topological entanglement entropy in a fully gapped system, such as fractional quantum Hall~\cite{teefqh} and the gapped $Z_{2}$ spin liquid~\cite{wen,teeqsl}, indicates existence of long-range quantum entanglement (topological order~\cite{toporder} in equivalent parlance).
+Interestingly, a very recent work~\cite{geoent} proved that topological order can also be read and assessed by the geometric entanglement in multipartite entangled systems.
+Another important progress is the demonstration that the entanglement spectrum (ES)~\cite{es1} reveals the gapless edge spectrum for fractional quantum Hall systems~\cite{es1,es2,es3,es4,es5}, Chern insulators~\cite{esc1,esc2}, topological insulators~\cite{est1,est2,est3} and even to spin systems~\cite{ess1,ess2,ess3}.

 Supposing $A$ and $B$ to be two blocks of a large system in a pure quantum state, the reduced density matrix (RDM) $\rho_{A}$ can be obtained by tracing over degrees of freedom of $B$.
 Then the Von Neumann entanglement entropy (EE) can be computed